- American Physical Society Sites

-To serve as a united, inclusive "welcoming global hub" for the diverse, worldwide physics community, APS announces a new, equitable registration pricing structure, available for in-person and virtual March and April Meeting attendance.
+To serve as a united, inclusive welcoming global hub for the worldwide physics community, APS has implemented an equitable registration pricing structure for in-person and virtual March, April, DAMOP, and DFD Meeting attendance.

 Scientists with verified residency in countries classified by the World Bank as lower income countries (LICs), lower-middle income countries (LMICs), and upper-middle income countries (UMICs) will now benefit from tiered registration pricing to minimize a financial barrier to attendance.

 Price equity for the global scientific community underpins APS's mission to advance and diffuse the knowledge of physics for the benefit of humanity.

 Registration for the March, April, DAMOP, and DFD Meetings will be available at the following scaled tiers:

 APS developed these tiers using a ratio between the registration fees and the average GDP per capita (in PPP$).

 Registrants with verified residency in LICs, LMICs or UMICs, will be automatically promoted to select their discount during the March, April, DAMOP, and DFD Meetings registration process.
 APS monitors the validity of all registrations.

 Registration for March Meeting 2024 will open in the fall of 2023.

 Registration for April Meeting 2024 will open in the fall of 2023.